Mintbase/Grants-Program/applications/lip_payments.md

 literacy to combat the plague of hyperinflation across Latin America, but is excited to expand to failing fiat economies worldwide.
-He is currently facilitating the first Rust developer workshop in Spanish to increase visibility of Substrate and Polkadot to developers across LATAM.
+He is currently facilitating the first Rust developer workshop in Spanish to increase visibility of Substrate and Mintbase to developers across LATAM.

 **Qian Che** is an Economist based in Berlin with a passion of solving problems that concern public welfare.
 She has research experience in game